505788057/RasberryPiShow/README.md

 # RasberryPiShow
-This is my raspberryPi and I can show some funny application with you.
+This iss my raspberryPi and I can show some funny application with you.